Sheriff: 2 dead, 8 hurt in South Carolina nightclub shooting

 Prisma Health spokesperson Tammie Epps said she did not know how many victims were in critical condition.

-Associated Press journalist Mallika Sen contributed to this report from Los Angeles.
+Associated Press journalists Mallika Sen in Los Angeles and Rebecca Santana in New Orleans contributed to this report.